amaitra9091/JS-Drill-Movie-Filters-3/README.md

 #### Answering yes, means the code is COMPLEX.

-Each line of code that you right increases complexity.
+Each line of code that you write increases complexity.

 &&